GDI-foundation/GDI.foundation/about/2018-2019_Board_Member_Candidates.md

 - [PARTNERSHIPS](https://gdi.foundation/about/outlook2019#partnerships): *unoccupied*
 - Human Validated OSINT: *unoccupied*
 - Unique Intelligence: Edwin van Andel
+- Advisory Board Member: *undisclosed at this time*

 ## Tasks for the roles on the board